 - Use a slightly smaller platter with a lip- You want the fruit to look bountiful and overflowing.
 I usually go for rectangle or circle platters.
 Having lip on the platter holds in all those fruit juices.

-- Use fruit that is in season- There is nothing worse than having a gorgeous fruit platter that taste icky.
+- Use fruit that is in season- There is nothing worse than having a gorgeous fruit platter that tastes icky.
 Fall & winter fruit trays can be just as pretty and spring and summer fruit trays.

 - Do all the fruit dicing first, clean up the mess, and then do the arranging.
 It’s not fun trying to arrange while you’re cutting.
-Dicing fruit can be super juicy and sticky and it’s much better to work on clean surface.
+Dicing fruit can be super juicy and sticky and it’s much better to work on a clean surface.
 I clean up after I cut every fruit.